 Proposals should include a mechanism and the resources to establish operational links and collaboration with the Mission Implementation Platform (including on monitoring), and other relevant knowledge platforms.
 Projects funded under this topic will be expected to participate in the Mission Community of Practice and to share relevant knowledge to feed the work of the project stemming from HORIZON-MISS-2026-01-CLIMA-02.

-Proposals are encouraged to (dedicate resources to) 1) link their monitoring to the framework developed by the project stemming from HORIZON-MISS-2024-CLIMA-01-03; 2) to rely on the (updated) CLIMAAX framework for their climate risk assessments, where relevant.
+Proposals are encouraged to (dedicate resources to) 1) link their monitoring to the framework developed by the project UNDERPIN; 2) to rely on the (updated) CLIMAAX framework for their climate risk assessments, where relevant.

-Applicants should acknowledge these requests and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.
+Applicants should acknowledge these elements and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.

 Adaptation to Climate Change: Other Actions

-1. Access to financial advisory services and financing for adaptation projects from regional and local authorities through the European Investment Bank and intermediaries

-With this action, regional and local authorities will gain access to advisory services and financing for their adaptation projects, through the European Investment Bank (EIB) and intermediaries, which will be tested with Adaptation Mission participants.

-The EIB has unique knowledge and experience in advisory, project preparation and financing for adaptation in the EU.
-The EIB also has on-lending relations with National Promotional Banks and other banks.
-Adaptation projects of regional and local authorities are often relatively small in size and would benefit from local knowledge, and therefore adaptation financing and advisory by local banks and intermediated lending for adaptation should be boosted.

-The EIB shall, with a number of intermediaries, set up pilots for tailored adaptation advisory and financing for adaptation projects of regional and local authorities for financing with the budget used as grant part in combination with other funding available to the regional and local authorities, such as national or cohesion funding and private financing, and shall test this with regional and local authorities participating in the Mission (i.e. Mission Charter Signatories & regions and local authorities having been granted third parties support under the P2R project).
-This may also include the testing of the EIB financial climate risk tool based on Copernicus data for the adaptation projects of these Mission participants.

-For this, the EIB shall also work together with the Mission Implementation Platform and the Horizon Europe projects on financing funded under the Mission work programme, and with the relevant Commission DGs.
-The EIB shall take into account lessons learnt from the Natural Capital Financing Facility and ELENA.

-This action supports the follow-up to the July 2023 Communication on EU Missions assessment.

-Legal entities:

-European Investment Bank, 98-100, boulevard Konrad Adenauer L-2950 Luxembourg

-Form of Funding: Indirectly managed actions

-Type of Action: Indirectly managed action

-Indicative timetable: Q1 of 2026

-Indicative budget: EUR 20.00 million from the 2026 budget

-2. Sustaining the efforts of the Mission Implementation Platform for the Adaptation to Climate Change Mission as service provider to contribute to the Mission goals by 2030
+1. Sustaining the efforts of the Mission Implementation Platform for the Adaptation to Climate Change Mission as service provider to contribute to the Mission goals by 2030

 Under this public procurement, the following services are expected to be provided: